Why Echo Horizon?

 We prioritize character education.
 We use the Responsive Classroom social/emotional curriculum to teach our students how to connect with one another and one's community.

 We value thinking time.
-Inspired by Google's "20% time" policy and Stanford's d school's Design Thinking, our Centers of Inquiry and Innovation ensure designated time and spaces for students to pursue their passions and ignite their learning.
+Inspired by Google's "20% time" policy and the design thinking of Stanford's d.school, our Centers of Inquiry and Innovation ensure designated time and spaces for students to pursue their passions and ignite their learning.